Other Exercises

 And how much you should keep

-And it's no good thinking someone else pay
+And it's no good thinking else will pay

 She knew what Ronald Reagan knew